 The Baofeng UV-5RA is special because it costs a mere $50 (or less).
 Most competing handheld radios from Yaesu, Icom, Kenwood, or Alinco are priced at around $129 to as much as $600, and that is without accessories.
 The good thing about this radio is that the price also includes accessories.
 Can a $50 radio do as good of a job as the more expensive ones?
 Let’s find out.

 The UV-5RA is one of a series of UV-5 radios that Baofeng has been releasing over the last few years.
 Each radio in the UV-5R series is virtually the same radio with only the external appearance and the radio firmware different enough to tell them apart.
-Baofeng is a manufacturer based in China, unlike many of the other commercial amateur radio transceivers, which come from Japan (Icom, Kenwood, Yaesu and Alinco are all based there).
-Baofeng and other China based manufacturers are all priced well under any of the Japanese counterparts, which makes it nice price-wise.
+Baofeng is a manufacturer based in China, unlike many other commercial amateur radio transceivers, which come from Japan (Icom, Kenwood, Yaesu, and Alinco are all based there).
+Baofeng and other China-based manufacturers are all priced well under any Japanese counterparts, which makes it nice price-wise.

-The Baofeng UV-5RA is a dual band handheld covering both the 2 meter and the 70 centimeter bands.
-If you are so licensed, then you can also use this radio as a commercial radio under FCC’ Part 90 otherwise called Private Land Mobile Radio service.
-For both uses, you must have your license in order to transmit with the radio.
-I will only be covering the usage on the Amateur Radio bands.
+The Baofeng UV-5RA is a dual-band handheld covering both the 2 meter and the 70-centimeter bands.
+If you are so licensed, you can also use this radio as a commercial radio under FCC’ Part 90, otherwise called Private Land Mobile Radio service.
+For both uses, you must have your license to transmit with the radio.
+I will only be covering the usage of the Amateur Radio bands.

 This radio has two power levels, 1 Watt and 4 Watts.
 It has 128 memories for programming repeaters and simplex frequencies.
 It is also FM only as most handhelds are.
 For more on the specs, check out this page at Universal Radio.